1300iyke/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9- It prints a division result
 10- It displays the result of power calculations
 11- It converts binary to base 10
+12- It prints all possible combination of two letters